 Making A Difference in Our County

 Burke County 4-H strives to maintain a diverse program in which youth can be actively involved in the learning process.
-Monthly in-school club meetings for fifth- through eighth-grade youth focus on building an interest in science and creating awareness of career opportunities.
+Monthly in-school club meetings for fourth- through eighth-grade youth focus on building an interest in health, agriculture and science, and creating awareness of career opportunities.
 Outside of the classroom, youth are actively engaged in learning essential life skills through hands-on involvement in 4-H programming.
-In 2016, more than 30 youth competed on 4-H judging teams; 70 youth attended 4-H summer camp; and 21 youth participated in livestock show programs.
-Members have also participated in regional leadership conferences and District Project Achievement, which allows youth to gain subject matter knowledge and have the opportunity to travel outside of rural Burke County.
+In 2017, more than 60 youth competed on seven 4-H judging teams; 49 youth attended 4-H summer camp; and 14 youth participated in livestock show programs with four species.
+Members have also participated in regional leadership conferences and District Project Achievement, which allows youth to gain subject-matter knowledge and have the opportunity to travel outside of rural Burke County.
 As the 4-H program continues to grow, Burke County youth will have even more opportunities to develop life skills through valuable experiential learning opportunities.